oliviermilla/oliviermilla.github.io/_posts/2021-09-16-Fixing-NFT-floors-with-blind-auctions.markdown

 Holders of an item in the NFT series place a minimum price at which they are ready to part with their item.
 That is the supply S.
 People who wish to acquire an item of the series place a maximum price at which they are ok for a purchase.
 That is the demand D.
 Nobody knows what any other actor is doing.
-That is: The people placing an order on either side don’t know if there are other participant on their side or the other side and don’t know the prices or items that participate in the auction.
+That is: The people placing an order on either side don’t know if there are other participants on their side or the other side and don’t know the prices or items that participate in the auction.
 Supply and demand are matched and cleared where

 $$IndexPrice=ClearingPrice=\frac{\sum_{i=1}^{j}D_i}{j}$$ if $$max(D_i)\geq min(S_i)$$